What is eNPS?

 eNPS is an acronym that stands for “employee Net Promoter Score,” or Employee NPS.
 It is a way to measure how your employees feel about your company.
 This is based on the Net Promoter Score - a measurement of customer loyalty, pioneered by Fred Reichheld, a partner at Bain & Company - to measure customer experience.

-This type of question, using an 11-point-scale (0-10), is a common component in many Engagement measures, including TINYpulse’s own Employee Engagement Index.
+This type of question, using an 11-point-scale (0-10), is a common component in many Engagement measures, including Limeade Listening’s own Employee Engagement Index.

 How do you calculate the eNPS?